swirtSJW/hook-update-deploy-tools/README.md

 ### <a name="disable"></a>Disable a Module(s)

-CAUTION: This surgically disables module(s) without regard to any dependents.
-It may make your site unstable if not used wisely.
-In most cases you should make sure you disable dependent modules too, but this leaves the option of disabling a single module, doing something, then enabling it again without disabling dependents.
+This disables dependent modules by default.
+Passing it an optional  second parameter of FALSE will cause it to not disable dependent modules (RISKY).

 ```php
   /**